Book cover

 In considerazione anche della letteratura, come per tutto il resto, io debbo ripetere il mio solito ritornello: Maledetto sia Copernico!

-In consideration of literature, as with everything else, I must repeat my usual refrain: Cursed be Copernicus!
+Regarding literature, as with everything else, I have to repeat my usual refrain: Damn Copernicus!

 L’uomo non lo sapeva, e dunque era come se non girasse.